 Thomas McClain is a highly skilled and versatile professional with over 45 years of experience in the entertainment industry.
 He has worked on hundreds of theatrical productions, large-scale special events, concerts, and attraction installations.

-Tom’s services include production design, technical direction, site design, event supervision, and safety.
+Tom’s services include production design, technical direction, site design, accident analysis, event supervision, and safety.
 His experience spans multiple disciplines and is international in scope.
 He offers expert witnessing on theater and entertainment-related issues.

 Tom started his expert witness practice as a result of being asked to consult on the rigging and scenery aspects of the 2011 Indianapolis Stage Fair stage collapse, which resulted in seven fatalities.
 This disaster became a wake-up call for the concert industry and spurred developments in event safety.
 Tom saw a need for a legal expert witness on the little-known workings and practices of the theater, convention, and the event industry.